Data Processing Addendum

 8. Customer Personal Data Deletion.

 8.1 Data Deletion.
-At the expiry or termination of the Agreement, Albert will delete all Customer Personal Data (excluding any back-up or archival copies which shall be deleted in accordance with Albert’s data retention schedule), except where Albert is required to retain copies under applicable laws, in which case Albert will isolate and protect that Customer Personal Data from any further Processing except to the extent required by applicable laws.
+At the expiry or termination of the Agreement, Albert will delete all Customer Personal Data (excluding any back-up or archival copies which shall be deleted in accordance with Albert’s data retention schedule), except where Albert is required to retain copies under applicable laws, in which case Albert will isolate that Customer Personal Data and restrict any further Processing of it, except to the extent required by applicable laws.

-10.5 Types of Customer Personal Data.
-Customer Personal Data that is Processed pursuant to the
+9.5 Types of Customer Personal Data.
+Customer Personal Data that is Processed pursuant to the Agreement.

-This Exhibit A forms part of the Addendum and supplements the Standard Contractual Clauses.
-Capitalized terms not defined in this Exhibit A have the meaning set forth in the Addendum.
+This Exhibit C forms part of the Addendum and supplements the Standard Contractual Clauses.
+Capitalized terms not defined in this Exhibit C have the meaning set forth in the Addendum.

 The parties agree that the following terms shall supplement the Standard Contractual Clauses:

-The parties agree that: (i) a new Clause 1(e) is added the Standard Contractual Clauses which shall read: “To the extent applicable hereunder, these Clauses also apply mutatis mutandis to the Parties’ processing of personal data that is subject to the Swiss Federal Act on Data Protection.
-Where applicable, references to EU Member State law or EU supervisory authorities shall be modified to include the appropriate reference under Swiss law as it relates to transfers of personal data that are subject to the Swiss Federal Act on Data Protection.”; (ii) a new Clause 1(f) is added to the Standard Contractual Clauses which shall read: “To the extent applicable hereunder, these Clauses, as supplemented by Annex III, also apply mutatis mutandis to the Parties’ processing of personal data that is subject to UK Data Protection Laws (as defined in Annex III).”; (iii) the optional text in Clause 7 is deleted; (iv) Option 1 in Clause 9 is struck and Option 2 is kept, and data importer must notify data exporter of any new subprocessors in accordance with Section 3.4 of the Addendum; (v) the optional text in Clause 11 is deleted; and (vi) in Clauses 17 and 18, the governing law and the competent courts are those of Ireland (for EEA transfers), Switzerland (for Swiss transfers), or England and Wales (for UK transfers).
+1. Supplemental Terms.
+The parties agree that: (i) a new Clause 1(e) is added to the Standard Contractual Clauses, which shall read as follows: “To the extent applicable hereunder, these Clauses also apply mutatis mutandis to the Parties’ processing of personal data that is subject to the Swiss Federal Act on Data Protection.
+Where applicable, references to EU Member State law or EU supervisory authorities shall be modified to include the appropriate reference under Swiss law as it relates to transfers of personal data that are subject to the Swiss Federal Act on Data Protection.”; (ii) a new Clause 1(f) is added to the Standard Contractual Clauses, which shall read as follows: “To the extent applicable hereunder, these Clauses, as supplemented by Annex III, also apply mutatis mutandis to the Parties’ processing of personal data that is subject to UK Data Protection Laws (as defined in Annex III).”; (iii) the optional text in Clause 7 is deleted; (iv) Option 1 in Clause 9 is struck and Option 2 is kept, and data importer must notify data exporter of any new subprocessors in accordance with Section 3.4 of the Addendum; (v) the optional text in Clause 11 is deleted; and (vi) in Clauses 17 and 18, the governing law and the competent courts are those of Ireland (for EEA transfers), Switzerland (for Swiss transfers), or England and Wales (for UK transfers).

 A. List of Parties